-Using this option, customers can set a custom range for the TX power.
+Using this option, customers can set a range for the target Transmit (TX) power at the radio.
 Although, AutoTX Power tries to optimize the TX power based on the overall RF environment.
 In complex environments, it may be necessary to limit the range depending on the requirements.

 Using RX-SOP values, the receive sensitivity of the AP can be controlled.
 The higher the RX-SOP level, the less sensitive the radio is and the smaller the receiver cell size will be.
 The reduction in cell size ensures that clients are connected to the nearest access point using the highest possible data rates.
 RX-SOP can be configured in the range of -65 dBm to -95 dBm.